Tourism officer

 Working hours

 You'll usually work a standard 37.5-hour week but may need to work some evenings when attending meetings, events and exhibitions.
+There may be some weekend work involved, depending on the role.

-There may be opportunities for flexible working.
+There may be opportunities for flexible or hybrid working.

 What to expect